 Code of Behaviour for Library Users

-- Soliciting and begging is not permitted in the Libraries.
+- Soliciting is not permitted in the Library.

 - Fines and charges are imposed for overdue materials and for the replacement of lost or damaged Library materials.